tlswg/tls13-spec/draft-ietf-tls-tls13.md

 can increase the chance of making connections through those middleboxes by making the TLS 1.3 handshake look more like a TLS 1.2 handshake:

-- The client provides a dummy 32-byte session ID in the ClientHello.
+- The client always provides a non-empty session ID in the ClientHello.

-- Send a dummy change_cipher_spec message prior to changing over from cleartext records into protected records.
-In 1-RTT mode, this means that the server sends a change_cipher_spec after the ServerHello and the client sends it before sending its first flight.
-In 0-RTT mode, this means the client sends the change_cipher_spec immediate after the ClientHello.
+- If not offering early data, the client sends a dummy change_cipher_spec record immediately before its second flight.
+This may either be before its second ClientHello or before its encrypted handshake flight.
+If offering early data, the record is placed immediately after the first ClientHello.

-  The server SHOULD also send a change_cipher_spec after sending HelloRetryRequest.
+- The server sends a dummy change_cipher_spec record immediately after its first handshake message.
+This may either be after a ServerHello or a HelloRetryRequest.

 When put together, these changes make the TLS 1.3 handshake resemble TLS 1.2 session resumption, which improves the chance of successfully